lakinduakash/asus-screenpad-control/README.md

 ## Running
 You can run it from terminal or from application menu.

-**Note:** When you use it firstime without rebooting make sure to execute `sudo chmod a+w '/sys/class/leds/asus::screenpad/brightness'`.
+**Note:** When you use it first time without rebooting make sure to execute `sudo chmod a+w '/sys/class/leds/asus::screenpad/brightness'`.
 Otherwise application may not have enough permission to control screenpad.

 Run in terminal
  `screenpad-control`